diegomacario/Super-Sunshine/README.md

 ## What is a scene description language?

-A scene description language is a set of commands used to describe an image so that it can be rendered by a computer.
-Imagine, for example, that we wanted to render an image of "three scoops of ice cream sitting in the middle of a desert".
-Using the language developed for this project, we would write the following scene description:
+Let's say we wanted to render an image of three scoops of ice cream sitting in the middle of a desert.
+Using the scene description language developed for this project, we would start by writing the following scene description:
  ```sh
 size 640 480
 output ice_cream.png